William Moritz

-William Moritz (May 6, 1941 – March 12, 2004), film historian, specialized in visual music and experimental animation.
+William Moritz (May 6, 1941 – March 12, 2004) was an American film historian who specialized in visual music and experimental animation.
 His principal published works concerned abstract filmmaker and painter Oskar Fischinger.
 He also wrote extensively on other visual music artists who worked with motion pictures, including James and John Whitney and Jordan Belson; Moritz also published on German cinema, Visual Music, color organs, experimental animation, avant-garde film and the California School of Color Music.

 Early life

 Moritz was born in Williams, Arizona and raised in California and Arizona.
 His father Edward Moritz, a German immigrant, influenced his son's interest in music and literature.
 In an interview Moritz related the importance of his early experiences with animation:

 I saw a lot of animation in movie theatres, while growing up (there was no television then), like Mickey Mouse, Donald Duck, Porky Pig, Woody Woodpecker cartoons, character animation made by studios.
 This was a vital part of everyday life.
 The big transformation for me was seeing interesting animation — the UPA cartoons in particular were really a completely different change.
 I saw things that were actually art, and not just cartoons.